equinor/radix-public-site/public-site/docs/src/guides/build-and-deploy/index.md

 When Radix detects that `radixconfig.yaml` or `build secret` values have changed, all components and jobs are built.

-If no changes are detected, the pipeline job is stopped with status `Stopped no changes`.
+If no changes are detected, and [`sub-pipline`](../sub-pipeline/) is not configured, the pipeline job is stopped with status `Stopped no changes`.

 #### Example